Route 6 (Uruguay)

 Route 6 is a national route of Uruguay.
 In 1981, it was assigned the name Joaquín Suárez.
 It connects Montevideo with the northeast of Rivera Department, at Vichadero, with an extension reaching the border with Brazil.
 The road is approximately 428 kilometres long till Vichadero.

-The distance notation along Route 6 uses the same Kilometre Zero reference as Routes 1, 3, 5, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in the Centro of Montevideo.
+The distance notation along Route 6 uses the same Kilometre Zero reference as Routes 1, 3, 5, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in Central Montevideo.

 The only cities apart from Montevideo it connects with are San Ramón in Canelones Department and Sarandí del Yí in Durazno Department.
 North of Canelones, Route 6 passes mostly through sparsely populated areas and connects with few small towns and villages.

 South end

 Its extension in Montevideo is Avenida de las Instrucciones, which splits into Route 33 and Route 6 in Toledo Chico, just before the border with Canelones Department.